derailed/k9s/README.md

 <img src="assets/k9s.png">

+# K9s - Kubernetes CLI To Manage Your Clusters In Style!

-# K9s - CLI to manage your Kubernetes clusters.
+K9s provides a curses based terminal UI to interact with your Kubernetes clusters.

-K9s is written in GO and provides a graphical terminal UI to interact with your Kubernetes clusters.
-The aim of this project is to make it easier to navigate, observe and manage your clusters.
-The CLI continually watches Kubernetes resources for changes and offers subsequent commands to interact with the observed resource.
+The aim of this project is to make it easier to navigate, observe and manage your applications.
+This command line app continually watches Kubernetes for changes and offers subsequent commands to interact with observed resources.

 <br/>